Loewen Windows Reviews

 3) Loewen controls moisture with a built-in weep system; not quite sure how Marvin handles this.

-I have received quotes on both and the Loewen comes in $2,500 over the Marvin Ultimate for 18 windows, which seems like a lot.
+I have received quotes on both and the Loewen comes in $2,500 over the Marvin Ultimate for 18 windows.
+To be honest, they both seems like a lot.

 Dan – Homeowner – 2005